SolarHorizon/rodux-hooks/README.md

 # API
 ## Provider
 Accesses your store via the `store` prop and makes it available to all of its children.
-There should never be more than one of these in your Roact tree at a time.
+Optionally takes a `context` prop if you're using a custom context.

 ```lua
 local function app(props, hooks)